erikabarcott/profitbricks-sdk-groovy/Readme.md

 Deletes the specified snapshot.

-The following table describes the request arguments:
+**Request Arguments**

 | Name| Required | Type | Description |
 |---|:-:|---|---|
 | snapshotId | **yes** | string | The ID of the snapshot. |

-After retrieving a snapshot, either by getting it by id, or as a create response object, you can call the `Delete` method directly.
+After retrieving a snapshot, either by getting it by ID, or as a create response object, you can call the `Delete` method directly.

 ```
 sn=sn.read(snapshotId)